DEV SITE .48

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - Product Manager - Digital Banking
+Entry / Progression - Product Manager - Digital Banking

-The Digital manager role requires significant knowledge and experience.
+The digital manager role requires significant knowledge and experience.
 Many managers start their careers in sales. marketing, content development, or customer service and then progress.

 The most relevant degree subjects include business, ICT, management and marketing.
 Likewise increasingly also an engineering mindset.
 Although a degree may sometimes be required, experience and track record are often as important to an employer.